 A good snowboarding base layer is very important to keep you dry and warm so you can be chill on the mountain, as it is able to keep you dry by pulling the sweat and moisture away from your skin.
-Wearing a heavy insulated jacket, you will still feel freezing cold on the chairlift because of a wet next-to-skin top.
+Wearing a heavily insulated jacket, you will still feel freezing cold on the chairlift because of a wet next-to-skin top.
 A wet layer next to your skin is going to transmit the cold to your body and suck up your body heat when it evaporates.

 So yes my dear, choosing the best base layer for snowboarding is just as important as choosing your snowboard jackets.
 In this article I’m going to guide you through the process and show you what to consider while selecting the base layer that fits, I’ll also share a few of my favorite options.

-- Skins Men’s A400 Compression Long Tights and Skins Women’s A400 Compression Long Tights – very lightweight compression tights that serve very well in regulating your body temperature, wicking your sweat out and reducing muscle soreness.
+- Skins A400 Compression Long Tights (Men’s | Women’s) – very lightweight compression tights that serve very well in regulating your body temperature, wicking your sweat out and reducing muscle soreness.

-What is a base layer?
+What is a Base Layer?

 However, We would recommend a combination of full-length leggings and long sleeves so the largest proportion of your skin can be covered.
 In fact, most people consider the long underwear you are wearing as the base layer when it comes to the world of snowboarding.

-Below are some factors you should take into consideration while choosing the base layer that fits you best.
+Below are some factors you should take into consideration while choosing the snowboarding base layer that fits you best.

 Most snowboarding base top and leggings are composed of synthetic fabrics (like polyester, nylon… etc), merino wool, or a mix of the two.
-However, both fabrics tend to draw the sweat away and transfer them out to outer surface so you won’t lose your body heat when it evaporates.
+However, both fabrics tend to draw the sweat away and transfer them out to the outer surface so you won’t lose your body heat when it evaporates.

 Long underwears made with Synthetic Fabrics like Polyester is often cheaper, more durable, sketchy and easier to take care of but aren’t as comfortable or resistant to odor then one made with merino wool, i.e. they are harder and you have to wash more often.